-This Advanced Creative Writing Seminar is an upper-level Creative Writing course for students working in any genre who want to further develop their engagement with language through the exploration of poetics, aesthetics, and philosophical inquiry.
-The course is part seminar and part workshop, and students are given opportunities to collide with language as a set of poetic limitations and possibilities simultaneously.
-Emphasis is placed on both language as an artistic material of charged possibility and as the fundamental conceptual framework we have for describing experience, imagining wildly and re/making the world in our ever-changing image.
-Seminar topics may include radical revision, translation, language as a social construct, deconstruction and other methods of interpretation, linguistic materiality, the political nature of language, collage, etc. (Prerequisites: AH104 or AH105 or AH110, and HU101 and HU102, and HU211 or HU212 or HU213, or with Course Faculty permission.)
+This upper-level Creative Writing course is for students working in any genre, who want to further develop their engagement with language through the exploration of poetics, aesthetics and philosophical inquiry.
+Advanced Creative Writing Seminar: Poetics / Aesthetics is part seminar and part workshop, and students are given opportunities to collide with language as a set of poetic limitations and possibilities simultaneously.
+Emphasis is placed on both language as an artistic material of charged possibility and as the fundamental conceptual framework we have for describing experience, imagining wildly, and re/making the world in our everchanging image.
+The Seminar assists students in developing a sustainable writing process, which is key to their development as creative writing professionals.
+Seminar topics may include radical revision, translation, language as a social construct, deconstruction and other methods of interpretation, linguistic materiality, the political nature of language, the differences between publishing and publication, collage, language as a manifestation of value, voice as a manifestation of identity, etc.

+(Prerequisites: AH104 or AH105 and HU101 and HU102, and HU211 or HU212 or HU213, or with Course Faculty permission.)